 Today the Master is asking you to accompany Him on a morning walk through His Word.

-I challenge you this week – as I feel His Spirit urging to daily exercise in God to get rid of spiritual flabbiness.
+I challenge you this week – as I feel His Spirit urging us all to daily exercise in God to rid ourselves of spiritual flabbiness.
 Make a plan and work your plan to incorporate time spent developing godly discipline, making yourself fit both today and forever, ready at a moment’s notice to perform prayer warfare.
 Pick up where you left off – or – let this be training day one!

 1 Timothy 4 also uses the words: practice, immerse yourself and persist in these things so all may see your progress.
 Let’s decide to be strong, healthy, robust and vigorous Christians, prepared in top form, ready for deployment!
 As trained Ephesians 6 troops, our prayers will be sharp, finely tuned arrows hitting the mark and our Spirit-led deeds highly effective, no longer religious rituals.
 Boots on the ground, soldier!